wywywy01/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Native Installation
 *******************

-The Native installation installs the Open edX software on an Ubuntu 16.04 machine.
+The Native installation installs the Open edX software on your own Ubuntu 16.04 machine in a production-like configuration.
 Details are at the `Open edX Native Installation`_ page on the edX wiki.

 *******************